The Commonsense Psychology Resource Page

 1. Overview

-Researchers at the University of Southern California have embarked on an ambitious project to explore the commonsense models that people have of their own reasoning processes, commonsense psychology.
+I am particularly interested in the commonsense models that people have of their own reasoning processes, i.e. commonsense psychology.
 Commonsense psychology has been studied by many researchers across a number of fields in the past, sometimes under the heading of Naive Psychology, Theory of Mind, and Social Cognition.

 Our efforts at USC have focused in four areas.
 First, we have defined the representational scope of commonsense psychology through a large scale analysis of planning strategies.
 Second, we have formalized commonsense psychology concepts into axiomatic, predicate calculus theories.
 Third, we have identified all of the English words and phrases that are used to refer to concepts in commonsense psychology, and encoded them as local grammars.
 Fourth, we have specified a cognitive architecture based on commonsense psychology that integrates heterogenous cognitive models under a common framework.